warnikchow/kosp2e/README.md

 | Transformer + Warm-up      |  8.7 |       -      |    35.7 (ST)*   |
 |              + Fine-tuning | 18.0 |       -      |        -        |

-- The results are in update with the continuous training.
-Some of the results may differ with the paper.
+- Some of the numerics differ with the paper, but may not influence the results much.

 ### Recipe
 You may need to git clone [specific fairseq version](https://github.com/pytorch/fairseq/tree/148327d8c1e3a5f9d17a11bbb1973a7cf3f955d3) for replication.